 Why is Compression So Effective in HANA Database?

 Column-based databases like a SAP HANA database have a significant advantage when it comes to data compression.
-This is because once placed into columns; files can be compressed very easily.
+This is because once placed into columns, files can be compressed very easily.

 This is because there are often so many duplicates in any particular column.

-A good example of this is a column that contains the color of a product.
+An excellent example of this is a column that contains the color of a product.

 - If the column has 1000 records…

-- and there are five colors that are possible…
+- And five colors are possible…

-- then, of course, most of the fields are duplicates…
+- Then, of course, most of the fields are duplicates…

 - so 200 white, 300 blue, 250 red, etc.…